-As explained more fully in the Statement of Directors' Responsibilities set out on page 69, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of directors' responsibilities set out on page 69, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.

 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland) ("ISAs (UK & Ireland)").
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.
-This report, including the opinions, has been prepared for and only for the company's members as a body in accordance with Chapter 3 of Part 16 of the Companies Act 2006 and for no other purpose.
+This report, including the opinions, has been prepared for and only for the company's members as a body in accordance with Article 113A of the Companies (Jersey) Law 1991 and for no other purpose.
 We do not, in giving these opinions, accept or assume responsibility for any other purpose or to any other person to whom this report is shown or into whose hands it may come save where expressly agreed by our prior consent in writing.